joubs/chowder_impl/README.md

   - some experimental results.
   - some suggestions of improvement.

-It also contains a csv prediction files (`test_output.csv`) containing the best result obtained with CHOWDER on the Camelyon16 dataset.
+It also contains a `result` folder, which contains the required csv prediction files (`test_output.csv`) obtained with CHOWDER on the Camelyon16 dataset.
+The folder also contains the trained model under Pytorch custom format, and training Tensorboard events.

 The "Run the application" section explains how to generate a new prediction file.

 ## Installation